Nine Home Maintenance Tips Worth Doing

 Maintain Your Garage Door

 Your garage door and opener also require regular maintenance to operate as intended.
-The chain on your opener must be lubricated, along with any exposed metal joints, and you should check to make certain the door runs smoothly in its tracks.
+The chain on your opener must be lubricated, along with any exposed metal joints, and you should check to make sure the door runs smoothly in its tracks.

 An Ounce Of Prevention

-While the above-mentioned home maintenance items are mostly considered small potatoes, there are always other common home selling issues that could derail your sale far more quickly.
-Things like a failed septic system, not taking out required permits for work, and appraisal issues are potential road blocks.
+While the above-mentioned home maintenance items are mostly considered small potatoes, there are always other common home-selling issues that could derail your sale far more quickly.
+Things like a failed septic system, not taking out required permits for work, and appraisal issues are potential roadblocks.

 Other Home Maintenance Resources Worth Reading: